Early-Exit Graph Neural Networks: Additional Details on the Experimental Set-Up

-\textbf{Baselines for heterophilic graphs}.
-We consider the set of heterophilic graphs introduced in \cite{criticallookatgnn}.
-We test our models in heterophilic settings, since these are scenarios that typically cause over-smoothing, and we want to gauge in practice how they compare against existing models.
-We briefly describe the baselines used for comparison against SAS-GNN and EEGNN in node classification.
-From the benchmark introduced in \citep{criticallookatgnn}, we include the reported performances of GCN, GraphSAGE \citep{GCN, GraphSAGE}, GAT \citep{GAT}, and GT \citep{GT}.
-Additionally, we consider GAT-sep and GT-sep, two variants of these models specifically designed for heterophily.
-Even though these baselines seem outdated, it is known that the experiments in \citep{criticallookatgnn} revealed that classic models outperform methods specialized for heterophily.
-More recently, \citet{coognns} introduced the Cooperative Graph Neural Networks (Co-GNNs) model, which we also include in our evaluation.
-This family of models is also more expressive than classic message-passing neural networks \citep{WL1}, thanks to an asynchronous message-passing.\\ \textbf{Baselines for Long Range Graph Benchmark.} We compare SAS-GNN and EEGNN on 3 datasets from LRGB \cite{LRGB}.
+\textbf{Baselines for Long Range Graph Benchmark.} We compare SAS-GNN and EEGNN on 3 datasets from LRGB \cite{LRGB}.
 These datasets were collected to assess how much GNNs can preserve information exchanged among distant nodes.
 We take advantage of these datasets to test how much our model performs compared to other methods.
 Among the baselines, we compare \textit{Classic MPNNs}: GCN \cite{GCN}, GIN \cite{WL1}, GINE \cite{GINE}, GatedGCN \cite{gatedgcn}, which is the category that encompasses SAS-GNN and EEGNN.
 These methods need to process $l$ message-passing steps to allow nodes distant $l$ to communicate. \textit{Graph Transformers}: \cite{GT}, SAN \cite{SAN}, and GraphGPS \cite{graphgps}, this category uses self-attention to all the nodes, so it allows nodes to reach every part of the graph, but it has a quadratic complexity w.r.t $|\mathcal{V}|$. \textit{Rewiring methods}: DIGL \cite{DIGL}, MixHop \cite{mixhop}, and DRew \cite{Drew}, these approaches modify the graph topology during the message-passing, in this way messages can be delivered through paths that did not exist before, and so long-range interactions are fostered. \textit{Asynchronous Message-Passing methods}: Co-GNN \cite{coognns}, AMP \cite{AdaptiveMP}.
 These can be seen similarly to graph rewiring, since the computational graph is different from the input graph, as well as rewiring methods.
 However, here there exists the interpretation of nodes that decides what messages to filter, rather than rewiring the graph.